- Academic Affairs

 As with all technology, PARCS is not 100 percent reliable.
 Data may be missing or out of order at times.
 PTS does not warrant the accuracy or completeness of the data or information.
 All data is provided “as is,” and all representations or warranties are hereby disclaimed.

 A minimum of 72 hours will be needed for data retrieval.
-Due to computer issues and/or data requested, more time may be needed.
+Because of computer issues and/or data requested, more time may be needed.